greatcan11/Interactive-Lab-Hub/Lab 1/README.md

 > After getting great feedback from other students, it would be nice to build on the idea I started from last week.
 Since some people have a favorite mug that they already used, I thought it would not be sustainable for them to no longer use that mug and get a MoodMug just to enjoy this feature.
 I decided to modify this MoodMug into an accessory that can be attached to any mug or really any beverage container.
 Thus, the setting, players, activity, and goals are still very similar with the addition of having vibrations

 > The setting is someone's desk.
-> The players are comprised of a person and a color changing waterbottle.
+> The players are comprised of a person and a color changing MoodMug accessory.
 > The activity is that based on the emotions the person is experiencing, the MoodMug accessory changes color to match the person's mood.
 For example, if the person is sad or very touched, the MoodMug accesory turns blue or pink respectively, empathizing with the person.
 > The second goal is to keep the person hydrated.
 Whenever the the person should drink water, the MoodMug accesory will flash.
 If the person does not drink even after flashing, the accessory will vibrate.
 This will grab the person's attention if they did not notice the visual cues, which can happen if they are focused on another activity on their desk, such as work.